TheEclipse1/MyChampion/README.md

 ## Overview

-MyChampion is a Streamlit-based web application designed to help players find their next League of Legends champion based on customizable preferences.
-The tool uses champion statistics and user-selected filters to generate personalized champion recommendations.
+MyChampion is a Streamlit website designed to help players find their next LOL champion based on their preferences.
+The tool uses champion stats and user selected filters to generate personalized champion recommendations.

 ## Features